jasoncodes/jasoncodes.com/_posts/rails-3-nested-resource-slugs.markdown

 * Repositories are namespaced under accounts.
 As all repository URLs contain the account name, repository names need only be unique within a single account.

-* No controller or model names in the URL.
+* There are no controller or model names in the URL.
 A URL such as `https://github.com/accounts/mojombo/repositories/jekyll` would be overly verbose and would add no value.

-* Services like GitHub and Twitter allow you to rename accounts but unfortunately this breaks all existing links.
+* Services like GitHub and Twitter allow you to rename accounts.
+Unfortunately, doing so breaks all existing external links.
 Out of the box Rails URLs contains numeric IDs which are immutable but aren't overly user friendly.
 By keeping track of history we can prevent links from breaking when slugs change.
-I have used [FriendlyId](https://github.com/norman/friendly_id) in production to solve this problem with great success.
+[FriendlyId](https://github.com/norman/friendly_id) solves this problem perfectly.

 There are a couple of ways to implement URLs like GitHub's in Rails.
 One way is with a bunch of custom routes.
 This can easily result in a complex routes configuration file, especially if we nested further resources underneath repositories (such as issues or wiki pages).
 Care would also need to be taken for route helpers to have decent names.